exbotanical/exbotanical/README.md

 Polyglot programmer, comp-sci enthusiast, sed wizard.
 OCD lends to a penchant for static analysis tools.
+100% self-taught.

 Avocationally, I'm into open source, bodybuilding, hobbyist myrmecology (ants are basically highly-optimized programs and are utterly fascinating) and film/television.
 I furthermore enjoy cataloging and archiving various lists.
 Here's a few: